dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

     ![](http://cl.ly/image/0f1G080o0r1l/dnsimple-ssl-reissue-link.png)

-    If the link is not present, it means the certificate is in a status where the certificate can be reissued (e.g. a not issued or expired certificate).
+    If the link is not present, it means the certificate is in a status where the certificate can not be reissued (e.g. a not issued or expired certificate).

 1. Click the link to access the "Reissue certificate" self-service section.